asam-ev/.github/profile/CONTRIBUTING.md

 - Use spaces, not tabs.

 - After creating the branch, commit your first changes.
 Follow the signing instructions for commits (DCO) [above](#Usage-of-DCO-Sign-Off)).
-- Create a draft pull request.
-Use the template for pull requests and fill it out accordingly.
+- Create a draft pull request and fill it out accordingly.
 Be sure to link the issue you created earlier in the pull request.
 - In the bottom, you can select to either submit as a pull request or as a draft pull request.
 - Use a draft pull request first, so the community can already see the ongoing work.